-infrastructure as code (IaC) (original) (raw)
+What is infrastructure as code (IaC)? (original) (raw)

-The concept of IaC is similar to programming scripts, which are used to automate IT processes.
-However, scripts are primarily used to automate a series of static steps that are repeated numerous times across multiple servers.
-IaC uses higher level or descriptive language to code more versatile and adaptive provisioning and deployment processes.
-For example, IaC capabilities included with Ansible, an IT management and configuration tool, can install MySQL server, verify that MySQL is running properly, create a user account and password, set up a new database and remove unneeded databases.
+The concept of IaC is similar to programming scripts, which automate IT processes.
+However, scripts are primarily used to automate a series of static steps repeated numerous times across multiple servers.
+IaC uses higher-level, descriptive language to code more versatile and adaptive provisioning and deployment processes.

-The code-based infrastructure automation process closely resembles software design practices in which application development teams carefully develop declarative code, control code versions, test iterations and limit deployment until the software is approved for production.
-IaC is also frequently associated with provisioning and managing cloud infrastructure, using a cloud provider's application programming interfaces (APIs) to access and interact with the provider's resources and services.
+The code-based infrastructure automation process resembles software design practices, where application development teams develop declarative code, control code versions, test iterations and limit deployment until the software is approved for production.

 How does infrastructure as code work?

-In simplest terms, IaC uses software code to provision and manage an IT infrastructure.
+In the simplest terms, IaC uses software code to provision and manage an IT infrastructure.
 By using code to define a desired IT outcome, organizations can improve infrastructure consistency, security, automation and performance.

 The infrastructure code delivers reproducible results and can be executed at the push of a button or in response to specific conditions.
 It brings a high level of automation to provisioning and management.